AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

-However, the last constraint is not possible to represent on the type level in simple way.
-I assume that there is some fancy Scala magic that could be used to represent it, but I don't think it's worth the effort and further confusion.
-If we had a simple constructor, the validation is very straightforward:
+However, the last constraint is not something we can easily represent at the type level.
+Sure, you could probably pull off some fancy Scala magic to handle it, but I don’t think it’s worth the complexity or potential confusion.

+If we use a simple constructor, the validation becomes straightforward:

 [//]: # (@formatter:off)